Nadal sidelined, team Djokovic wins to open ATP Cup defense | Sports-Games

 ''It's a pleasure to see them in such big numbers.
 Whenever they can, they show up,'' Djokovic said. ''Last year it was amazing.
 That was probably the best support outside of Belgrade that we ever had.

-That's something the players haven't experienced since the pandemic started to change the international sports landscape last March.
+That's something the players haven't experienced since the pandemic started to change the international sports landscape.

-Austria had taken an early lead, with Dennis Novak beating Fabio Fognini before Berretini made it 1-1 with his singles win and then helped in the 6-1, 6-4 doubles victory to seal it.

-KENIN BACK IN MELBOURNE Sofia Kenin had a sprinkling of fans in the stands to watch her first match back at Melbourne Park since her Grand Slam breakthrough at last year's Australian Open.
+KENIN BACK Sofia Kenin had a sprinkling of fans in the stands to watch her first match back at Melbourne Park since her Grand Slam breakthrough at last year's Australian Open.

 She loved it, saying she really missed her fans, although she would have enjoyed a longer stint on the court at Margaret Court Arena.
-Kenin had just won the first set 7-5 on Tuesday when Camila Giorgi called for the trainer and then retired from their match at the Yarra Valley Classic.
+Kenin had just won the first set 7-5 when Camila Giorgi retired from their match at the Yarra Valley Classic because of injury.

-Kenin had only one match win in previous trips to Melbourne Park in 2018 and '19 before winning her first major title here last year, when she beat local hope Ash Barty in the semifinals and Garbine Muguruza in the final.
-Kenin also reached the final at the delayed French Open, losing to first-time winner Iga Swiatek, and notched more match wins at Grand Slam events last year than any other woman.
+Kenin had only one match win in previous trips to Melbourne Park in 2018 and '19 before winning her first major title last year, when she beat Ash Barty in the semifinals and Garbine Muguruza in the final.
+Kenin also reached the final at the delayed French Open, losing to first-time winner Iga Swiatek.

 ''Obviously, it's really special.
 Super glad to be here,'' Kenin said of her return to Australia. ''Trying to somehow handle the emotions on court.
 I feel like it's going to be a little bit of a rollercoaster next Monday or Tuesday, whenever I play.
-I feel like you guys, the fans, will see a little bit more emotion.
+I feel like you guys, the fans, will see a little bit more emotion.''
+Barty needed four match points to finish off her 6-3, 6-3 win over Ana Bogdan in a night match, her first in competition in almost a year.

-''Now it's a little bit quiet, trying to get into the rhythm.
-Yeah, I'll somehow have to figure out a way to handle nerves of course for next week.''
-No. 11 Anastasia Pavlyuchenkova and No. 14 Nadia Podoroska also advanced.

-The Yarra Valley Classic is one of six tournaments — three women's and three men's — being staged at Melbourne Park this week to give players some time to prepare for the Australian Open.
+''I had so much fun out there today.
+I missed you guys so much,'' the top-ranked Australian told the crowd in an on-court interview. ''This is one of my favorite places to play in the entire world.''
+Barty opted against traveling during the pandemic, and skipped the U.S. Open and her title defense at Roland Garros.

+''I missed it a lot.
+I wrestled with the decision I my head for quite a while,'' she said, ''''but my health had to be prioritized.''
+In later matches, fourth-seeded Petra Kvitova beat 40-year-old Venus Williams 7-6 (6), 7-5 and the sixth-seeded Muguruza beat Alison Van Uytvanck 6-2, 6-0.

-OSAKA CRUISING No. 3-ranked Naomi Osaka had a 6-2, 6-2 win over Alize Cornet in her opening match in the WTA's Gippsland Trophy.
+OSAKA CRUISING Third-ranked Naomi Osaka won her opening match in the Gippsland Trophy, beating Alize Cornet 6-2, 6-2.

+Kaia Kanepi beat No. 4 Aryna Sabalenka 6-1, 2-6, 6-1, while fifth-seeded Johanna Konta and No. 7 Elise Mertens also advanced.

-ANDREESCU'S ABSENCE Bianca Andreescu's long absence from competitive tennis will continue for another week after the 2019 U.S. Open champion withdrew from the Grampians Trophy event scheduled to start Wednesday.
+ANDREESCU'S ABSENCE Bianca Andreescu's absence from competitive tennis will continue for another week after the 2019 U.S. Open champion withdrew from the Grampians Trophy.

 The 20-year-old Canadian hasn't played since the 2019 WTA Trophy because of knee and foot injuries, and is coming off a hard lockdown in Melbourne.